FriendsOfAkeneo/CustomEntityBundle/Resources/doc/crud_interface.rst

 The root level of the file contains the configuration for all your entities, indexed by alias.
 The alias will be used in the CRUD URLs, and later, for the datagrid configuration.

-For each entity, the following options are available :
+For each entity, the following options are available:

 abstract
   Set to true if the definition is only meant to be extended extends
   The alias of the extended configuration.
-  The bundle propose three base configurations that can be extended : default, quick_create, and mass_actions options
+  The bundle offers three base configurations that can be extended: default, quick_create, and mass_actions options
   The global configuration options for the current entity actions